sarnold/test-xilinx-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir xilinx-bsp
   $ cd xilinx-bsp
-  $ repo init -u https://github.com/sarnold/test-xilinx-bsp-platform -b poky-<release>
+  $ repo init -u https://github.com/sarnold/test-xilinx-bsp-platform -b oe-2020.2
   $ repo sync

-At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on <release> branches.
+At the end of the above commands you have all the metadata you need to start building with oe-core and meta-oe on the gatesgarth branch.

 To start a simple image build for your MACHINE target::

-  $ cd poky
+  $ cd oe-core
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
   $ ${EDITOR} conf/local.conf             # set MACHINE to <your_machine> (see above)
   $ bitbake core-image-minimal